MM-PoisonRAG: Disrupting Multimodal RAG with Local and Global Poisoning Attacks: Experiments

 \subsection{Transferability of MM-PoisonRAG}

-Direct access is often restricted, so we test whether adversarial knowledge entry crafted against CLIP transfers to the multimodal RAG systems with other retrievers, such as OpenCLIP and SigLIP.
+Direct access is often restricted, so we test whether adversarial knowledge entries crafted against CLIP transfer to multimodal RAG systems with other retrievers, such as OpenCLIP and SigLIP.
 As shown in Fig.~\ref{fig:lpa-rt-four-metrics}, LPA-Rt remains remarkably effective across retrievers, consistently halving true-context recall and accuracy and achieving high recall and accuracy for the poisoned context (Fig.~\ref{fig:lpa-rt-four-metrics}).
-For OpenCLIP, on MMQA with image+caption reranking, it doubles the poisoned-answer accuracy relative to the original answer, while it drops recall by up to \textbf{56.0\%}.
-In contrast, GPA-Rt is less transferable between retrievers (Appendix~\ref{sec:transfer_appendix}), yet even a single poisoned knowledge entry can drastically corrupt retrieval and generation for all queries, exposing a severe vulnerability.
-Moreover, Fig.~\ref{fig:lpa-bb-four-metrics} confirms that the adversarial knowledge entries generated under black-box access (LPA-BB) still leads to \textbf{45.6\%} and \textbf{22.4\%} drops in retrieval and accuracy, respectively, on OpenCLIP, demonstrating its generalizability.
-This demonstrates that attackers can weaponize open-source models as surrogates to poison closed-source RAG systems, revealing a new threat vector: transferability empowers adversaries to corrupt even restricted-access multimodal RAG.
+For OpenCLIP on MMQA with image+caption reranking, it doubles the poisoned-answer accuracy relative to the original answer, while reducing recall by up to \textbf{56.0\%}.
+This strong transferability is further explained by the embedding-space: t-SNE visualizations (Fig.~\ref{fig:tsne}) show that LPA-Rt produces poisoned images whose embeddings stay close to the query across different retrievers, preserving their dominance during retrieval even after transfer.

+In contrast, GPA-Rt exhibits weaker transferability (Fig.~\ref{fig:tsne}), as its poisoned embeddings shift substantially across models, reducing retrieval consistency.
+Yet even a single poisoned knowledge entry can drastically corrupt retrieval and generation for all queries, exposing a severe vulnerability.
+Moreover, Fig.~\ref{fig:lpa-bb-four-metrics} confirms that the adversarial knowledge entries generated under black-box access (LPA-BB) still lead to \textbf{45.6\%} and \textbf{22.4\%} drops in retrieval and accuracy, respectively, on OpenCLIP, demonstrating its generalizability.
+This demonstrates that attackers can weaponize open-source models as surrogates to poison closed-source RAG systems, revealing a new threat vector: transferability empowers adversaries to corrupt even restricted-access multimodal RAG. \looseness=-1